 10.05: Explanation of form CPC4 and use of laminates

 Clear and accurate completion of forms is very important to allow for accurate data collection.
 Forms should be completed in black ink.

-There are two sets of laminates - one for PCV tests and one for LGV.
+There are two sets of questions - one is used for PCV and one for LGV assessments.
 Each set contains eight different combinations which should be used in rotation, an equal number of times.
-Questions and KKIs are printed on the laminates only, with cut-outs where appropriate to allow the examiner to mark the form below with specific data relevant to the combination being used, question numbers, key candidate information and assessment marks.
-Some of the paper form markings require the laminate to be lifted and the form marked directly.
-Every effort must be made not to show the laminates to candidates, instructors or any person outside of the agency.
+One laminate with cut-outs is used to allow the examiner or assessor to mark the form below accurately with specific data relevant to the combination being used, question numbers, key candidate information and assessment marks.
+Some of the paper form markings require the laminate to be lifted when marking the form.

 To summarise the forms:

-- CPC4 Hard laminate.
-Marked LGV1 to LGV8 and PCV1 to PCV8
+- LGV1 to LGV8 and PCV1 to PCV8 questions

 - CPC4A Top copy - single sided.
 Sent to RSIS for data capture

 - CPC4B Middle copy - double sided.
-Examiners copy with report on reverse side
+Examiner or assessor’s copy with report on reverse side

 - CPC4C Bottom copy - double sided.
 Candidate’s copy with test outcome and guidance notes